8050-65/Business_Analyst_project/README.md

 # Business_Analyst_project
 Data Analysis and Insights for different page Optimization &amp; How to get more user install &amp; Engagement from the App &amp; Website
+READ ME FILE

+Marketing Strategy Analysis Project
+Overview
+This project aims to analyze and recommend marketing strategies to enhance traffic and user experience for our organization.
+Through comprehensive data analysis and strategic insights, we aim to identify key areas, countries, languages, and age groups to target for improved marketing outcomes.

+Approaches Used
+Target Audience Analysis:

+Tailored presentation style and content to resonate with stakeholders' understanding and interests.
+Customized communication for executives, managers, technical teams, and end-users.
+Rationale and Action Plan:

+Provided clear explanations of the "why" and "how" behind each recommendation.
+Outlined specific steps and actions required for implementation.
+Visualizations for Clarity:

+Leveraged charts, graphs, and dashboards to enhance data visualization.
+Selected visuals strategically to highlight key insights and trends.
+Compelling Storytelling:

+Crafted a narrative connecting analysis, recommendations, and expected benefits.
+Illustrated value through real-world examples and case studies.
+Interactive Engagement:

+Encouraged interaction and discussion during presentations.
+Welcomed feedback and addressed stakeholder concerns for alignment.
+Repository Structure
+/data: Contains datasets used for analysis.
+/scripts: Includes scripts for data processing and analysis.
+/visuals: Stores visualizations and dashboards created for presentations.
+/docs: Documentation files, including this README.
+Usage
+Clone the repository to your local machine.
+Explore the data in the /data directory.
+Run the scripts in the /scripts directory for data processing and analysis.
+Review the visualizations in the /visuals directory for insights.
+Refer to the presentation slides for detailed recommendations and insights.
+Contributors
+Vikram Huggi - Business Analyst
+License
+This project is licensed under the (https://github.com/8050-65) License - see the LICENSE.md file for details.